Mamdouh Elssbiay

-Mamdouh Mohammed Hassan Elssbiay (ممدوح محمد حسن السبيعي; born 16 September 1984), also known as Big Ramy, is an Egyptian IFBB professional bodybuilder.
-He is a two time Mr. Olympia champion, winning in 2020 and 2021.
+Mamdouh Mohammed Hassan Elssbiay (ممدوح محمد حسن السبيعي; born 16 September 1984), also known as Big Ramy, is an Egyptian professional bodybuilder who competes in the men's open bodybuilding division in the IFBB Pro League.
+Known for his size and conditioning, he is a two time Mr. Olympia champion, winning in 2020 and 2021.

+Born in Kafr El Sheikh, Elssbiay started to train professionally as a bodybuilder in 2009 after moving to Kuwait.
+He eventually earned his pro card by winning the overall title at the 2012 Amateur Olympia in Kuwait City.
+In 2013, he made his IFBB Pro-debut at the New York Pro, which he won.
+He won the Arnold Classic Brazil in 2015, becoming the first Egyptian to win the title.
+In 2020, he became the first Egyptian bodybuilder to win the Mr. Olympia title, the second Middle Eastern bodybuilder to win after Lebanese Samir Bannout in 1983, and the first non-American since British champion Dorian Yates in 1997.

+Outside his competitive bodybuilding career, Elssbiay is involved in several business ventures as an athlete and entrepreneur.
+After several years of representing multiple supplement companies, he started his own brand, Red Rex, in 2022, and has worked as a show promoter.

 Early life

-Mamdouh Mohammed Hassan Elssbiay was born on 16 September 1984 in Al-Sebea, a town in Kafr El Sheikh.
+Mamdouh Mohammed Hassan Elssbiay was born on 16 September 1984 in Al-Sebea, a town in Kafr El Sheikh, Egypt.
 He worked as a fisherman before moving to Kuwait, where he started to train professionally in Kuwait City in 2009.

 Bodybuilding career

 Elssbiay earned his pro card by winning the overall title at the 2012 Amateur Olympia in Kuwait City.
 In 2010, he joined Oxygen Gym in Kuwait.
 By 2011, he weighed 200 lbs, and when he stepped on the 2012 Amateur Olympia Kuwait stage, he weighed in at 286 lbs and was declared the champion.
 In 2013, Elssbiay made his IFBB Pro-debut at the New York Pro, which he won.
 In 2020 and 2021, he won the Mr. Olympia contest.